 Co-production is a term used to describe work that is developed collaboratively with communities (Facer and Pahl, 2017).
 Co-production, like participatory research, aims to re-negotiate the inherently unequal distribution of power and instead seeks to share power with those who collaborate on projects.
-Each person engaged in the research has a different relationship to the research process (Lloyd et al., 1994), and in taking a co-produced approach, knowledge is therefore nurtured within the crossing of boundaries between researchers and researched (Bonnett, 1993).
+Each person engaged in the research has a different relationship to the research process (Facer and Pahl (2017)), and in taking a co-produced approach, knowledge is therefore nurtured within the crossing of boundaries between researchers and researched (Rasool, 2018).
 Co-production, in valuing the variety of knowledge held in a project – practitioner, active citizens, professional and academic – seeks to ‘destabilise academia as a privileged site for the production and dissemination of knowledge’ (Bell and Pahl, 2017: 3).

-Both participatory and co-produced research have a role in legitimising knowledge (Evans and Fisher, 1999), and in shaping what sort of knowledge is given priority.
-They are therefore helpful approaches when building sustainable community voices for lifelong learning, as they recognise the multiplicity of roles that exist within a collaborative project, including the complex sense making required.
+Both participatory and co-produced research have a role in legitimising knowledge (Lister, 2020) and in shaping what sort of knowledge is given priority.
+They are therefore helpful approaches when building sustainable community voices for lifelong learning as they recognise the multiplicity of roles that exist within a collaborative project, including the complex sense making required.
 Participatory and co-produced approaches are valuable as they offer an opportunity to democratise knowledge, and in so doing encourage previously unheard community voices (Campbell et al., 2018).
 Participatory and co-produced research values the variety of knowledge forms that exist in a community: knowledge by experience, professional knowledge, practitioner knowledge, artistic knowledge and academic knowledge (Facer and Pahl, 2017).
 Through participatory and co-produced methodologies, forms of embodied knowledge can be rediscovered (Behar, 1996).
 Emotional and community memories can be points of reflexivity, drawing on the variety of knowledges held in a community, and building lifelong learning offers an opportunity to nurture a ‘multiplicity of voices’ (Rasool, 2018: 121).

-Sustainable Community Voices
+Sustainable community voices